The Heptanesian poetry of the 19th century

 Notes

-For the non-Greek readers, it must to be clarified that the so-called ‘Linguistic Issue’ troubled modern Greek scholars for decades and carried on until 1976, when the Greek government enforced the use of Demotiki in the public education system by law.
+1. For non-Greek readers, it must be clarified that the so-called ‘Linguistic Issue’ troubled modern Greek scholars for decades and persisted until 1976, when the Greek government enacted legislation mandating the use of Demotiki in the public education system.
 Even before the foundation of the modern Greek nation-state in 1829, scholars debated on what language was appropriate for the state’s functions.
-This resulted to a linguistic debate.
-The official Greek state and its administration adopted a constructed language, the Kathareuousa (καθαρεύουσα = cleansed), which was originally supposed to be the daily spoken Greek language of the time, though ‘cleansed’ from Ottoman influences.
-As the years passed by, Kathareuousa was being constantly enriched with archaic elements borrowed from ancient Greek and some adapted Western European loans that associated with popular innovations of the time.
-Kathareuousa was in constant interaction with another written language of this period, the Atticising Greek, which was the official language of the Greek Orthodox Church and associated with the Hellenistic Koine.
+This resulted in a linguistic debate.
+The official Greek state and its administration adopted a constructed language, Katharevousa (καθαρεύουσα = cleansed), which was originally intended to be the everyday spoken Greek of the time, though ‘cleansed’ of Ottoman influences.
+As the years passed, Katharevousa was constantly enriched with archaic elements borrowed from ancient Greek and with some Western European loans associated with popular innovations of the time.
+Katharevousa was in constant interaction with another written language of the period, Atticizing Greek, which was the official language of the Greek Orthodox Church and was associated with the Hellenistic Koine.
 On the other side of the linguistic debate was a third language, the Demotiki (δημοτική = popular).
-This was the unofficial daily-spoken language of the Greek people, which was prone to dialect variations and multi-cultural linguistic loans.
-As opposed to Kathareuousa, which was a constructed language, Demotiki was a natural language, which was spoken and written by most of the non-scholarly people; therefore, the adoption of an ‘official’ and an ‘unofficial’ language by the state divided the population and created a series of other problems in due time, which were supposedly normalised in 1976.
-In relation to the topic under consideration, it must be noted that the Heptanesian writers of the 19th century were never taught Kathareuousa because the Ionian islands had not been part of the Greek state up until 1864; therefore, the only Greek language they knew and used was Demotiki.
+This was the unofficial daily language of the Greek people, prone to dialect variation and linguistic loans from other cultures.
+As opposed to Katharevousa, which was a constructed language, Demotiki was a natural language, which was spoken and written by most of the non-scholarly people; therefore, the adoption of an ‘official’ and an ‘unofficial’ language by the state divided the population and created a series of other problems in due time, which were supposedly normalised in 1976.
+In relation to the topic under consideration, it must be noted that the Heptanesian writers of the 19th century were never taught Katharevousa because the Ionian Islands were not part of the Greek state until 1864; therefore, the only Greek language they knew and used was Demotic.

-Although this statement does not related to the topic, it is the author’s personal view that Demotiki was not normalised even after 1976.
-The Demotiki that was introduced in the education system in the late 20th century was in reality an ‘officialisation’ of the ‘Athenian’ idiom and neglected the variations of other Greek dialects, which were gradually ‘un-officialised’.
-The problem is still evident in informal written Greek, e.g. in local newspapers and websites, where the non-Athenian idioms still survive.
-For example, in modern Greek, the official present tense of the verb “to say” is “λέγω”; however, most of the population omits the -γ- and pronounces the verb as “λέω”, which is an idiom associated with the Aegean islands.
+Although this statement does not relate to the topic, the author’s personal view is that Demotiki was not normalised even after 1976.
+The Demotiki that was introduced in the education system in the late 20th century was, in reality, an ‘officialisation’ of the ‘Athenian’ idiom and neglected the variations of other Greek dialects, which were gradually ‘un-officialised’.
+The problem is still evident in informal written Greek, e.g., in local newspapers and websites, where non-Athenian idioms persist.
+For example, in modern Greek, the official present tense of the verb “to say” is “λέγω”; however, most people omit the -γ- and pronounce it “λέω”, which is an idiom associated with the Aegean islands.
 This small detail causes an obvious problem when one inclines the two different forms of the same verb.
 The present tense varies as follows: singular λέγω – λέγεις – λέγει, plural λέγο(υ)με – λέγετε – λέγουν.
 This is vaguely the same as: singular λέω – λες – λέει, plural λέμε – λέτε – λέν(ε).
-Furthermore, the official inclination of the same verb in past perfect plural is “λέγαμε – λέγατε – έλεγαν”; however, a lot of people nowadays, still use the Aegean idiom and they incline the verb as “λέγαμε – λέγατε – λέγανε”.
-In Greek academia, at least when I was an undergraduate student, the use of the Aegean idiom was marked wrong. -
+Furthermore, the official inclination of the same verb in past perfect plural is “λέγαμε – λέγατε – έλεγαν”; however, a lot of people nowadays still use the Aegean idiom, and they incline the verb as “λέγαμε – λέγατε – λέγανε”.
+In Greek academia, at least when I was an undergraduate, the use of the Aegean idiom was considered incorrect.

-It must be noted that the historical names used by the Greek scholars of the 19th century, and even earlier scholars, are anachronistic.
-Such historical names of foreign peoples, places and lands copy older names noted in Byzantine literature.
-Furthermore, there seems to be a gap in the understanding of the historical events and the evolution of the Western European political landscape, particularly from the 11th century onwards, when various parts of the Byzantine Empire were gradually being captured or annexed by foreign rulers.
+2. It must be noted that the historical names used by 19th-century Greek scholars and earlier scholars alike are anachronistic.
+Such historical names of foreign peoples, places, and lands are copied from older names noted in Byzantine literature.
+Furthermore, there seems to be a gap in understanding the historical events and the evolution of the Western European political landscape, particularly from the 11th century onwards, when various parts of the Byzantine Empire were gradually captured or annexed by foreign rulers.
 In Western European scholarship, the Franks are described as a Germanic nation of the 4th century AD; after the collapse of the Western Roman Empire, the Franks consolidated the Merovingian Kingdom (AD 481-751), which then evolved to the Carolingian Empire (751–843).
-In Greek scholarship the word ‘Franks’ is used indiscriminately, to describe almost every nation that lived in Central and Western Europe between the 5th and the 15th centuries AD.
-In this particular case, the ‘Franks’ by Aristotelis Valaoritis associate with the Venetian rule of the Heptanese.
+In Greek scholarship, the term ‘Franks’ is used indiscriminately to describe almost every nation living in Central and Western Europe between the 5th and the 15th centuries AD.
+In this particular case, the ‘Franks’ by Aristotelis Valaoritis is associated with the Venetian rule of the Heptanese.

-In 21st century Greece, the word Arapis (Αράπης = Arab) has strong racial connotations; it is regarded offensive and is officially never used.
+3. In 21st-century Greece, the word Arapis (Αράπης = Arab) carries strong racial connotations; it is considered offensive and is officially never used.
 Of course, this was not the case in 1826, when naming ‘others’ of foreign identity with such names was a way for the Greeks to define their ‘own’ identity.
-In modern Greek popular culture the word Arapis is mistranslated as Negro.
+In modern Greek popular culture, the word Arapis is mistranslated as Negro.
 In reality, the word is a lot older than the era of Western European slave-trade and colonisation.
-In ancient Greek literature the word Ἄραψ means person with ‘burnt’ face.
-During the Hellenistic period, the word was used to define peoples with dark skins and probably became the name of the inhabitants of the Arabian peninsula.
-In later years, this differentiation expanded in a racial, religious and cultural manner.
+In ancient Greek literature, the word Ἄραψ means a person with a ‘burnt’ face.
+During the Hellenistic period, the term was used to describe people with dark skin and may have come to be the name for the inhabitants of the Arabian Peninsula.
+In later years, this differentiation expanded along racial, religious, and cultural lines.
 Personally, I have serious doubts that Dionysios Solomos used this word with the intention to undermine and ridicule his ‘foreign enemies’ due to the colour of their skin.